Elvis (miniseries): Plot

-It begins in 1968 at NBC Studios, Hollywood, with Elvis Presley performing at his Comeback Special concert.
-As the audience awaits his presence in the main hall, Presley sits backstage in his dressing room, nervous as he hasn't played in front of a live audience in seven years.
+The miniseries begins in 1968 at NBC Studios, Hollywood, with Elvis Presley performing at his Comeback Special concert.
+As the audience awaits his presence in the main hall, Presley sits backstage in his dressing room, nervous as he hasn't played in front of a live audience in more than seven years.
 TV Producer Steve Binder, along with Presley's guitarist Scotty Moore, assures Presley "You're the King.
 You step out there, you're gonna be King again."
-A decade earlier, in 1952, 18-year-old Elvis is raised in Memphis, Tennessee at Lauderdale Court Apartments, with his doting mother Gladys, and his father Vernon.
+A decade earlier, in 1952, 17-year-old Elvis is raised in Memphis, Tennessee, at Lauderdale Court Apartments, with his doting mother Gladys, and his father Vernon.
 At his high school, Elvis is completely shunned by most of his fellow class mates for the way he dresses and does his hair.
-One day, wanting to make a record for his mother's birthday, Elvis walks into Sun Records Studio where he meets owner and record producer Sam Phillips and his assistant Marion Keisker.
+One year later, wanting to make a record for his mother's birthday, Elvis walks into Sun Records Studio where he meets owner and record producer Sam Phillips and his assistant Marion Keisker.
 He records the song, "My Happiness", and gives it to Gladys as a gift, which brings her to tears.

 In 1954, Elvis is asked back to Sun Records, as Phillips has found a song that would be perfect for him, he brings along his fellow two band members Scotty Moore and Bill Black to help him out.
 After a few hours, while struggling to find the right sound, Presley and his band playfully perform "That's All Right", which Phillips is so impressed by that he tells them to perform it again, leading to the song becoming a massive recording hit.
 The next day, at Sun Records, Elvis and his band are looking for another song to record, which leads to Elvis singing "Blue Moon of Kentucky", which he performs live for the first time in Memphis.
 During the performance, Elvis begins shaking his leg and hips, in which the girls in the audience go wild for.
-Elvis becomes a massive star, touring around various states around America.
-At Presley's performance of "Good Rocking Tonight" at the Louisiana Hayride in 1954, a man in a fedora hat, smoking a cigar watches from the audience view as they cheer Elvis's name.
+Elvis becomes a massive star, touring around various states in America.
+At Presley's performance of "Good Rocking Tonight" at the Louisiana Hayride in 1954, a large man in a fedora hat, smoking a cigar watches from the audience view as they cheer Elvis's name.